youngker/apparmor-wiki/Userconditional.md

  }
 ```

-Is not always convenient, some times it is cleaner to specify them at the profile attachment level.
+Is not always convenient, some times it is cleaner to specify them as a profile attachment conditional.

 ```
  profile firefox user=alice {